 Donate.
 Please help our project defend human rights throughout the U.S.

-- Educates the public about our government’s role in advancing or restricting human rights.
+HRP educates the public and advocates about our government’s role in advancing or restricting human rights.